fenago/data-science/lab_guides/Lab_2.md

     train_data = pd.concat([X_train, y_train], axis = 1)
     test_data = pd.concat([X_test, y_test], axis = 1)
     ```

-    We choose a test data size of 30%, which is `0.3`.
-The
-    `train_test_split` function is used to achieve this.
-We
-    set the seed of the random number generator so that we can obtain a
-    reproducible split each time we run this code.
-An arbitrary value of
-    `10` is used here.
-It is good model-building practice to
-    divide a dataset being used to develop a model into at least two
-    parts.
-One part is used to develop the model and it is called a
-    training set (`X_train` and `y_train` combined).

 12. Calculate and plot a correlation matrix for the